sasalatart/acercar-ingenieria-api/README.md

   </tr>
 </table>

-You can visit https://www.mailgun.com/, https://cloudinary.com/ and https://pusher.com/ to get your Mailgun, Cloudinary and Pusher credentials.
+You can visit https://www.mailgun.com/, https://www.digitalocean.com/ and https://pusher.com/ to get your Mailgun, Digital Ocean Spaces and Pusher credentials.

 Then, run the following commands: